 When trying to figure out which search volume you should be targeting, you should first do a couple of searches on your industry's topics to get a good baseline of what is high and what is low.
 After you learn that, you can figure out a good middle point to focus on.

-Tip: If you are just starting, you should be focusing on keywords that have low competition and work on winning those over, then as your site grows you can focus on the highly competitive terms
+Tip: If you are just starting, you should be focusing on keywords that have low competition and work on winning those over.
+As your site grows, you can focus on the highly competitive terms.

 Step 2: Craft a Great Headline That Readers Can't Resist